minetest-mods-camp/minetest_schemedit/README.md

 ## Description
 This is a mod which allows you to edit and export schematics (`.mts` files).

-It supports node porbabilities, forced node placement and slice probabilities.
+It supports node probabilities, forced node placement and slice probabilities.

 It adds 3 items:

-* Schematic Creator: Used to mark a region and export it as schematic
+* Schematic Creator: Used to mark a region and export or import it as schematic
 * Schematic Void: Marks a position in a schematic which should not replace anything when placed as a schematic
 * Schematic Node Probability Tool: Set per-node probabilities and forced node placement